I felt that it was necessary to protest against baseless assertions about Iceland by a Finnish scholar...

 In some ways, Iceland and Finland are the two outliers in the Nordic family of nations.
 From afar, I have always admired the Finns who have made the best of their circumstances in a world sometimes short of attractive alternatives.
 In a recent book about conservative-liberal political thinkers I devote a chapter to Anders Chydenius who from his parsonage in Gamlekarleby (Kokkola) anticipated many of Adam Smith’s findings.
 I also mention as an example of Aristotle’s magnanimous man Carl-Gustaf Mannerheim who never apologised for being the leader of a relatively small nation.
 The Icelandic nation is much, much smaller than the Finnish nation, but we need not, either, be apologetic.
 For example, in Iceland we have developed a sustainable and profitable system in our fisheries, and our recovery from the 2008 bank collapse has been no less than dramatic, although we, like all, could always do better.

 (Published in Swedish in Hufvudstadsbladet in Helsinki 6 April 2021.
 Lundsten was granted right of reply in the same issue.
 He used the opportunity to attack me personally, as was to be expected, but his only material objection was that I was wrong about the fishing firm Samherji having been acquitted of all charges in a recent case about the alleged violation of currency regulations, because, Lundsten wrote, the investigation of the firm was dropped as a result of legal uncertainty.
-This is not correct.
-Under the rule of law, of course you cannot receive a sentence, including an administrative fine, without a legal basis.
-In 2018, Iceland’s Supreme Court invalidated a huge administrative fine the Central Bank of Iceland had imposed on Samherji, because it had no legal basis.
-Meanwhile, the Prosecutor in cases of financial irregularities, after investigation of Samherji, had praised the firm in a letter to it for having striven to fulfil regulations on currency transactions.
+This is not correct, of course.
+Under the rule of law, you cannot receive a sentence, including an administrative fine, without a legal basis.
+‘Nulla poena sine lege.’
+In 2018, Iceland’s Supreme Court indeed invalidated a huge administrative fine the Central Bank of Iceland had imposed on Samherji, because it had no legal basis.
+Meanwhile, the Prosecutor in cases of financial irregularities, after investigation of Samherji, had praised the firm in a letter to it for having striven conscientiously to fulfil regulations on currency transactions.
 Recently, also, the reporter of the National Broadcasting Service, NBS, who has mainly covered the two Samherji cases was found guilty of a serious bias against the firm by a special ethics committee of the NBS.)